 The Bottom Line: Is Coffee a Nightshade?

-Coffee does not belong to the nightshade family, which also includes eggplants and tomatoes, all of which are completely edible.
+Coffee does not belong to the nightshade family, which includes eggplants and tomatoes, all of which are completely edible.
 Those who suffer from nightshade-related illnesses or allergies may also be negatively affected by the coffee’s alkaloids.

 It’s quite unlikely that the vast majority of people are sensitive to caffeine, so if coffee makes you anxious or tense, you’re in good company.
 If you don’t get these sensations, though, coffee is safe for daily consumption.